Position: Head Coach • Fourth Season

-Michaela Franklin was named Clemson head volleyball coach on March 24, 2017 by Director of Athletics Dan Radakovich.
-Franklin had been associate head coach at Iowa since the spring of 2014 after stops at Green Bay (2013), Marquette (2009-12) and Northern Illinois (2006-08) following her playing career at Kansas State (2002-04).
+Michaela Franklin enters her fourth season as Clemson Volleyball Head Coach in the fall of 2020.
+Franklin was named Clemson’s 10th Head Coach on March 24, 2017 by Director of Athletics Dan Radakovich.
+Franklin had been the Associate Head Coach at Iowa since the spring of 2014 after stops at Green Bay (2013), Marquette (2009-12) and Northern Illinois (2006-08) following her playing career at Kansas State (2002-04).

-Last season, Iowa finished 19-13 overall with victories over #17 Purdue and #24 Illinois.
-Franklin joined Iowa after spending the 2013 season as the head volleyball coach at Green Bay.
-The Phoenix accomplished a 9-5 mark in Horizon League action, and Franklin had four players receive Horizon League honors at the end of the season, including three all-league selections and the conference Freshman of the Year.
+In 2016, Iowa finished 19-13 overall with victories over No. 17 Purdue and No. 24 Illinois.
+Franklin joined Iowa after spending the 2013 season as the Head Coach at Green Bay.
+The Phoenix accomplished a 9-5 mark in Horizon League action, and Franklin had four players receive Horizon League honors at the end of the season, including three all-conference selections and the conference Freshman of the Year.
 It was only the second time in Green Bay history three players earned all-league nods and the first time in school history the Phoenix had a freshman of the year and a total of four postseason honorees.

-Prior to her time at Green Bay, Franklin spent four seasons coaching alongside current Iowa head coach Bond Shymansky as an assistant coach at Marquette.
-While there, she served as the team’s recruiting coordinator, trained the outside hitters and was the defense coordinator.
+Prior to her time at Green Bay, Franklin spent four seasons coaching alongside current Iowa head coach Bond Shymansky as an Assistant Coach at Marquette.
+While at Marquette, she served as the team’s recruiting coordinator, trained the outside hitters and was the defensive coordinator.
 The Golden Eagles appeared in back-to-back NCAA Tournaments in 2011 and 2012, and finished second in the Big East Conference in 2012 with a 13-2 record.

 Franklin began her coaching career as an Assistant Coach at Northern Illinois from 2006-08.